jaspreet1388/cst8913/lab4/lab4.md

 *************
 **2.1.
 Multi-region deployment:**
 *****************************
-    - The application is deployed in two regions(Region A and Region B) for high availability
+    - The application is deployed in two regions(Region A and Region B) for the high level availability
     - Each region has its own load balancer to distribute traffic within the region

 **2.2.
 Redundancy:**
 ***************
-    - Each VM(WebServer VM and SQLVM) is replicated in a secondary region to ensure failover capabilities
+    - Each VM(WebServer VM and SQLVM) is replicated in a secondary region to ensure failover

 **2.3.
 Load balancing:**
 *********************
-    - a "Global Load Balancer" is used to direct traffic to the healthiest web server in the primary region.
-It the traffic fails,traffic is directed to the second region.
+    - a "Global Load Balancer" is used to direct traffic to the working  web server in the primary region.
+It the traffic fails, traffic is redirected to the secondary region.
 **2.4.
 Database replication:**
 **************************
-    - The SQL database will use geo-replication with automatic failover to maintain data integrity.
+    - The SQL database will also use geo-replication with automatic failover to maintain data integrity.
 **2.5.
 Failover mechanism:**
 *************************
     - If the primary region fails, application traffic and database requests will be directed to the secondary region